danielballan/nbexamples/README.md

 This is a Jupyter extension that shows a list of example notebooks that users can easily preview and copy for their own use.

+The targeted application is a JupyterHub deployment, where it is useful to distribute a collection of curated examples or templates.

 * A new "examples" page lists notebooks from some configured directory, showing a title and description gleaned from notebook metadata.
 For each notebook there are two buttons, "preview" and "use".